GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 The final reward, introduced in @eq:rl:problem:reward, becomes:
 $
   r_t = cases(
-    #reward-wall-penalty &quad "if the agent tries to hit a wall",
+    -#reward-wall-penalty &quad "if the agent tries to hit a wall",
     #f-reward-exp
       - #reward-movement-penalty bb(1) (a_t = #a-forward) &quad "otherwise,"
   )